dannychen0830/dannychen0830.github.io/story.md

 ## Story time!

 Welcome to the story section.
 I'll occasionally post funny/provocative/intriguing stories.
 This is not meant to be educational.
-It's up for you to determine the real part and the _complex_ part.

 ### The Spear and the Shield